CoffeeVampir3/audiocraft-webui/README.md

 ## Features:

 - **Long Audio**: Make audio as long as you like.
-- **Segmented audio**: Generate audio in segments (potentially faster than longer audio) -- Segmented prompting coming soon.
+- **Segmented audio**: Generate audio in segments (potentially faster than longer audio)
 - **Processing Queue**: Add as many different prompts to the processing queue as you like, go have a cup of coffee, come back to sweet sweet audio.

+- **Segmented Prompting**: *On the gradio version <https://github.com/CoffeeVampir3/audiocraft-webui/tree/gradio-version>* Use multiple different prompts per audio segment.

 ## Install: